iqcz/noreboot/README.md

 This project is not demonstrated in Java Web environment. just use Scanner class to input data, keep Java application running.

-here some usecase when use this feature.
+Here some usecase when use this feature.
 * hardcode some info.
 * append sql conditon statement.
 * set date for some event.